History of Michigan: From 1776 to 1837

 During the American Revolution, the local European population, who were primarily American colonists that supported independence, rebelled against Britain.
 The British, with the help of local tribes, used their garrison at Detroit as a staging ground for attacks on American settlements, forts, and traders in the region.

 In 1781, Spanish raiders led by a French Captain Eugene Poure travelled by river and overland from St Louis, liberated British-held Fort St Joseph, and handed authority over the settlement to the Americans the following day.

 The war ended with the signing of the Treaty of Paris in 1783, and Michigan passed into the control of the newly formed United States of America.
 The states of New York, Virginia, Massachusetts then Connecticut ceded their territorial rights over the land.
 In 1787, the region became part of the Northwest Territory.
 The majority of Indians did not recognize the new government and instead formed the Western Confederacy, led by Blue Jacket.
 General Anthony Wayne with his Kentucky marksmen won the Battle of Fallen Timbers which led to the end of hostilities and treaties recognizing federal government sovereignty.
 The British, however, continued to occupy Detroit and other fortifications.
 Under terms negotiated in the 1794 Jay Treaty, Britain withdrew from Detroit and Michilimackinac in 1796.
 Questions remained over the boundary for many years, and the United States did not have uncontested control of the Upper Peninsula and Drummond Island until 1818 and 1847, respectively.

 The land which is now Michigan was made part of Indiana Territory in 1800.
 Most was declared as Michigan Territory in 1805, including all of the Lower Peninsula.
-During the War of 1812, British forces from Canada captured Detroit and Fort Mackinac early on, giving them a strategic advantage and encouraging native revolt against the United States.
+During the War of 1812, British forces from Canada captured Detroit and Fort Mackinac as the British occupation of the Michigan Territory early on, giving them a strategic advantage and encouraging the natives revolt against the United States.
 American troops retook Detroit in 1813 and Fort Mackinac was returned to the Americans at the end of the war in 1815.

 Over the 1810s, the indigenous Ojibwa, Ottawa, and Potawatomi tribes increasingly decided to oppose white settlement and sided with the British against the U.S. government.

 Map of the original 13 colonies and their territories.
 Note that Michigan was the object of multiple claims.